 - It Stops Your Email from Getting Scraped by Spambots: With your email address floating around on your website unprotected, you’re more likely to get spammy and junk emails sent to you.
 An email form prevents this almost entirely.

 - It Helps You Create a More Organized Workflow: When you have all your business emails coming into one inbox when you use an email form that links with an email management service like Help Scout, you have one place that you can go to check and respond to emails, making it a more organized process.
 You’ll be much more likely to respond to all emails in a timely fashion and they’ll be much easier to categorize.

 Stay on top of your accounting from day one.
 We repeat: Stay on top of your accounting from day one.

 Do yourself a favor, and keep up with your accounting.
-It makes it much less headache inducing for everyone involved.
-Granted, the fiscal year does not start in January, so you should already have your proper accounting habits in place, but it’s never too late.
+It makes it much less headache-inducing for everyone involved.
+Granted, the fiscal year does not start in January, so you should already have your proper accounting habits in place, but it’s never too late to start.
 If you don’t already have your accounts in order, do it now before you get to the end of the year and everything is a disorganized mess.